BIDS/2015-06-04-berkeley/git/04-changes.md

 We use the `-m` flag (for "message") to record a short, descriptive, and specific comment that will help us remember later on what we did and why.
-If we just run `git commit` without the `-m` option, Git will launch `nano` (or whatever other editor we configured at the start) so that we can write a longer message.
+If we just run `git commit` without the `-m` option, Git will launch `emacs` (or whatever other editor we configured at the start) so that we can write a longer message.

 [Good commit messages][commit-messages] start with a brief (<50 characters) summary of